-For 2015-17, three key faculty in European Studies at the University of Wisconsin-Madison will carry out a European Commission Erasmus Plus Jean Monnet Action Project, whose overarching goals include:
+For 2015-17, three key faculty in European Studies at the University of Wisconsin-Madison carried out a European Commission Erasmus Plus Jean Monnet Action Project, whose overarching goals included:

 -Promotion of scholarship and teaching aimed at broadening and deepening knowledge of the European Union and EU Studies in particular fields of high-level research;

 -Provision of content for civil society in global level EU/US matters including regional and national media, local governmental agencies, civil society groups, businesses, and international scholarly and public policy networks including EU’s Horizon 2020;

 -Intensification of personal linkages between EU and US students, academics, and policymakers; and